 Welcome to my website.
-I’m a Los Angeles-based freelance science writer, mostly covering genetics, cancer biology, biotechnology, and other biology topics.
+I’m a Los Angeles-based freelance science writer, and these days I mostly cover cancer biology, molecular genetics, and biotechnology.

 I started my career as a scientist, but quickly realized the bench life wasn’t for me.
 I have a MS in Genetics from Stanford University (’98), and I graduated from the UCSC Science Communication Program in 2000.
-Since then, I’ve written about topics as diverse Jupiter’s Great Red Spot, driverless tractors, cannabis oil extraction, and early language acquisition.
-My work has appeared in Science magazine, New Scientist, Popular Science, Genetic Engineering & Biotechnology News, Genetic Literacy Project, the International Journal of Cancer, Mercury magazine, and the Salinas Californian.
+Since then, I’ve written about topics as diverse as Jupiter’s Great Red Spot, self-driving tractors, cannabis oil extractors, and cancer-fighting nanoparticles.
+My work has appeared in Science magazine, Science News for Students, Popular Science, Genetic Engineering & Biotechnology News, Cancer Therapy Advisor, the Genetic Literacy Project, the International Journal of Cancer, New Scientist, Mercury magazine, the Salinas Californian, and the Stanford Daily.

-You’ll notice a time gap in my clips portfolio.
-After my second child was born, in 2004, I stopped taking reporting jobs, in order to focus on my family.
+You may notice the time gap in my clips portfolio.
+After my second child was born, in 2004, I stopped taking reporting jobs to spend more time in education.
 For 13 years, I homeschooled my three kids from kindergarten through grade 5, at which point I sent them each off to middle school.
 During that time, I hosted science classes for elementary school kids, created science curriculum, taught neuroscience to middle school students using wonderful tools from Backyard Brains, and wrote for the International Journal of Cancer.
-Now that all my kids are out of the house during the day, I’m doing more reporting work, alongside my education projects.
+Now that all my kids are out of the house during the day, I have more time to do reported stories, alongside my education projects.